kholeone/devops-core-fundamental-project/README.md

 ![alt text](https://github.com/kholeone/devops-core-fundamental-project-/blob/main/Documents/erd_ver_1.0.png)

 ## CI Pipeline
+The CI pipeine allows implementation efficiently, showing that coding devlopment has been doing in python, able to be pushed and pulled to the git version control system.
+Trello is keeping track of the current development which then cycles forward to the CI server Jenkins that updates the enviroment through automation.
+Testing was done through this along with the application being deployed on a virtual machine with gunicorn intergration acessing mySQL databases.

 ### Project Tracking
 This is the Trello board used throughout the duration of the project.
 Utilising it to help track the development of the project.
 This has been